Bill Buckner's 1986 World Series error: Background

-In 1986, it appeared that the Boston Red Sox's fortunes were about to change.
-The team's hitting and offense had remained strong with Jim Rice, Dwight Evans, Bill Buckner, Don Baylor, and future Hall of Famer Wade Boggs who would win 5 batting titles.
+The Boston Red Sox entered the 1986 season having not won the World Series in 68 years, this following a period of being a formidable power in the early 20th century.
+Their misfortunes during this stretch were sometimes attributed to a curse on the Red Sox, later colloquially known as the Curse of the Bambino, that supposedly prevented Boston from winning another World Series due to their infamous dealing of Babe Ruth to the Yankees in 1920.
+In 1986, it appeared that the Boston Red Sox's fortunes could change.
+The team's hitting and offense had remained strong with Buckner, Dwight Evans, Don Baylor, and future Hall of Famers Jim Rice and Wade Boggs, who would win 5 batting titles.
 Roger Clemens led the pitching staff, going 24–4 with a 2.48 ERA to win both the American League Cy Young and Most Valuable Player awards.
 Clemens became the first starting pitcher to win both awards since Vida Blue in 1971.
-This feat has been replicated twice since then (Justin Verlander in 2011, Clayton Kershaw in 2014).
+(This feat has been replicated twice since then by Justin Verlander in 2011 and Clayton Kershaw in 2014).
+The Red Sox took over first place in the AL East in the middle of May and did not relinquish it, ultimately winning the division, for the first time in 11 seasons, by 51⁄2 games over their rival New York Yankees.

-The Red Sox won the AL East for the first time in 11 seasons, prompting a playoff series against the California Angels in the American League Championship Series.
-The teams split the first two games in Boston, but the Angels won the next two games at their home stadium, taking a 3–1 lead in the series.
-With the Angels poised to win the series, the Red Sox trailed 5–2 heading into the ninth inning of Game 5.
-A two-run homer by Baylor cut the lead to one.
-With two outs and a runner on, and one strike away from elimination, Dave Henderson homered off Donnie Moore to put Boston up 6–5.
-Although the Angels tied the game in the bottom of the ninth, the Red Sox won in the 11th on a Henderson sacrifice fly off Moore.
-The Red Sox then found themselves with six- and seven-run wins at Fenway Park in Games 6 and 7 to win the American League title.

 Before the 1986 New York Mets season, Nelson Doubleday Jr. sold his publishing company to the (then) West German multinational corporation Bertelsmann AG, and used the proceeds from the sale to buy the Mets in his own name for $81 million.
 He then sold a half-stake to Fred Wilpon, making them equal partners in the team.

-Unlike the league champion Mets of 1969 or 1973, the 1986 Mets hit the ground running, breaking away from the rest of the division early and dominating throughout the entire year.
+Unlike the league champion Mets of 1969 (who went on to win the Mets' only World Series title to that point) or 1973, the 1986 Mets hit the ground running, breaking away from the rest of the division early and dominating throughout the entire year.
 They won 20 of their first 24 games, clinched the East Division title on September 17, and finished the year 108–54, which tied with the 1975 Cincinnati Reds for the third highest win total in National League history, behind the 1906 Chicago Cubs (116) and the 1909 Pittsburgh Pirates (110).

-The relative lack of excitement during the regular season was more than compensated for by the spectacularly suspenseful and dramatic post-season series.
+In 1986, 36-year-old Bill Buckner was in his 16th full season and 18th overall in the major leagues.
+He first appeared in 1969 for the Los Angeles Dodgers, playing for them until being traded to the Chicago Cubs before the 1977 season, and playing there until being traded to the Red Sox during the 1984 season.
+Over his career, he had batted over .300 in seven different seasons, won the batting title in 1980, led the league in doubles twice, was an All-Star in 1981 and finished in the top 10 of MVP voting in 1981 and 1982.
+After the 1986 regular season, he had accumulated over 2400 hits in his career to that point.